- Las Positas College

 Due Dates for proposals and projects

-Honors project proposals are usually due at the end of the third full week of classes.
+Honors project proposals are usually due at the end of the third full week of classes, or first week in summer.
 All paperwork is due on the last regular day of instruction before finals begin.
-Specific dates for this semester can be found on our forms page.
+Specific dates for this semester can be found on the right sidebar.

 Frequently Asked Questions